 Who provides the care

 Just as the starting point for coverage under your plan is whether the services and supplies are eligible health services, the foundation for getting covered care is the network.
-This section tells you about network and out-of-network providers.
+This section tells you about network providers.

 Network providers